 Once your book is published as a print volume (and perhaps as an e-book), you can produce the material in other media and thus create a “product line”.
 Audiobooks are once again regaining popularity thanks to the I-pod, the Blackberry, cell phones and other devices that can download and contain spoken word products as well as music.
 Another choice may be to produce a CD of your spoken-word book.
 And as time passes, new media are being created and perfected that can even further assist an author’s outreach.
 We have experts in our consortium who can assist you with any of these media choices.

 In addition, the popularity of video book “Trailers” has been increasing as the cost to produce them goes down over time.
 We work closely with a number of video producers and are happy to refer our clients to them for discussions about video production and marketing in support of both print and electronic books.

 Author or Book Web Site(s)

-Most self-publishers today sell their books through web sites such as Amazon.com and others, but no book producer should be without a “personal” web site for himself/herself and/or “the book”.
-Lots of information about the author and the book belongs in a web site, and it can also be a point-of-sale device that can make authors relatively independent of a book marketplace that strongly favors major publishers.
+Most self-publishers today sell their books through websites such as Amazon.com and others, but no book producer should be without a “personal” web site for himself/herself and/or “the book”.
+Lots of information about the author and the book belongs on a website, and it can also be a point-of-sale device that can make authors relatively independent of a book marketplace that strongly favors major publishers.
 The website can also serve as a publicity vehicle, containing a complete “press kit” for all media (sound and video are easy to include nowadays).
-Web sites may vary in cost from a few hundred to many thousands of dollars, but our web design experts specialize in doing an economical job for the authors we serve.
+Websites may vary in cost from a few hundred to many thousands of dollars, but our web design experts specialize in doing an economical job for the authors we serve.

 Publicity and Promotional Services